This is about being a Clergy Woman in the city of Anniston,Alabama. The thoughts, musings, wisecracks, ramblings of it all.

 · Because rates of breast cancer increase with age, estimates of risk at specific ages are more meaningful than estimates of lifetime risk.

 · An estimated risk represents the average risk for all women in the United States as a group.
-This estimate does not indicate the risk for an individual woman because of individual differences in age,
+This estimate does not indicate the risk for an individual woman because of individual differences in age, family history, reproductive history, race/ethnicity, and other factors.

 · Estimated lifetime risk of breast cancer has gone up gradually over the past several decades.
 This year it declined slightly.